AdamDavisDeveloper/AdamDavisDeveloper/README.md

 "If you can design one thing, <br>
 you can design *everything*" - Massimo Vignelli

+"Let's use the web to create neat new exciting things.
+Let's use the web to help people understand each other."
+— Tim Berners-Lee

 // <i>Don't kill what you hate</i> <br>
 // <i>Save what you love</i>, <br>
 // <i>Make new things and</i> <br>